A collection of self-care journal prompts that will help you create ease, treat yourself with compassion, and better understand your needs.

 A few years ago, I came to the realisation that I was willing to make my life incredibly challenging in order to avoid creating even the slightest inconvenience in the lives of others.

 In other words, I have a habit for people-pleasing—and this journal prompt helps me keep it in check.

 To be clear, I’m not suggesting that you never put the needs of others above your own.
 Of course, it’s OK to make sacrifices for the people you love but it is about finding balance.

 You can only give so much of yourself to others so make sure you have firm boundaries in place.
-You can’t help anyone if you’re suffering from burnout.
+You must avoid burnout or you won’t be able to help anyone.

 List your doubts and insecurities.
 Then look for evidence to the contrary.